Daymorn/LazyDay/README.md

-# LazyDay
+# StealthUO-Scripts
-Assistive scripts for Ultima Online
+Contains a bunch of random scripts for StealthUO Client for Ultima Online